 Will Kerala impose another lockdown?
 Special Cabinet on Monday

-Thiruvananthapuram, July 23: Kerala may consider returning to a state wide lockdown to curb the spread of COVID-19.
+Thiruvananthapuram, July 23: Kerala may consider returning to a statewide lockdown to curb the spread of COVID-19.
 A final decision on this matter will be taken at a special cabinet meeting to be held on Monday.

 The move comes in the wake of 1,038 cases being detected in the state in a single day on Wednesday.
 This had forced the government to announce a case in Ernakulam's Aluva region and also tighten vigil across the state.